Mohammed Benchicou: Career

 PEN (the international association of writers) describes the prison in which Benchicou was in as harsh and infested with lice and cockroaches; with 50 prisoners to a cell.
 Benchicou's health has reportedly deteriorated since his imprisonment which caused him to develop arthritis; consequently, he lost the ability to use his right hand for writing.

 Benchicou also published a book in 2004 called Bouteflika, an Algerian “fraud”, believed to be the source of all his juridic problems.

-Personal life
+Personal life and death

-Mohamed Benchicou is the eldest of a family of seven children.
-He is married and father of three children, two girls and a boy.
+Mohamed Benchicou was the eldest of a family of seven children.
+He was married and father of three children, two girls and a boy.
+Benchicou died in France on 24 September 2026, at the age of 74.